pjf/idonethis-perl/README.md

-# WebService::IDonethis - Perl wrapper around idonethis.com
+# WebService::Idonethis - Perl wrapper around idonethis.com

 ## Using this module